Advocacy and Policy Work

 State of Colorado

 Working in partnership with the Colorado Nonprofit Association, we supported the creation of a state tax credit for gifts to endowments held by nonprofits and community foundations.
 The purpose of the tax credit would be to support long-term community and economic development throughout Colorado.
 With the forthcoming transfer of wealth, the credit would create an opportunity to encourage donations of considerable assets to nonprofits and community foundations.
-Such donations would provide sustainable funding to support community services provided by nonprofits including education, health and social services, cultural and civic engagement.
+Such donations would provide sustainable funding to support community services provided by nonprofits including education, health and social services and cultural and civic engagement.